 - Parchment paper

 - Wash and dry fabric.
 Cut fabric into 12×12 inch squares.

 - Fill a saucepan with water and place pine resin, beeswax, and jojoba oil in a glass measuring cup and set in a saucepan.
 Fill the saucepan with water until the waterline reaches halfway up the measuring cup.

 - Heat the water at medium-high heat and melt down ingredients, stirring occasionally with the popsicle stick, about 20-25 minutes.

 - Preheat the oven to 300° F.

-- Hang completed wrap(s) to dry completely.
+- Leave completed wrap(s) rest on the parchment paper to dry completely.

 - Repeat steps until the wraps are finished.